 I’ve had almost every job in the dog rescue world including the biggest job and challenge I’ve faced: taking care of our very special needs dog, Mylah.
 My career with dogs has included everything from running an animal shelter to fundraising, major events, program development, volunteer management, marketing and social media, organizing spay/neuter clinics and, of course, rescuing dogs hands-on.
 That’s how I became mom to Izzy, Hudson and Mylah… and how my family and some friends wound up with their dogs, too!
-Somewhere in between all that hard work, three dogs and random things life throws at you, I also got my Master’s Degree in Organizational Leadership.
+Somewhere in between all that hard work, three dogs and random things life throws at you, I also got my Master’s Degree in Organizational Leadership and founded the Mylah Medical Foundation, a charity that helps homeless dogs with medical needs.

 I’ve seen the compassion and evil in people, the good and the ugly in dog care approaches and learned first hand from the dogs I’ve rescued and mine, that a well-rounded, holistic approach to care can be life-saving.
 I‘ve learned an incredible amount about caring for and living with dogs as the result of my career, and I am so grateful for the hands-on experiences and knowledge I’ve been given.